lltfm/openness/works/saltem_hoc/openness_gpt/responses/openness_gpt-responses-contemplating_leadership_and_authority.md

 But also perhaps this: the roles of leader and follower are mirrors of human connection—of vulnerability and trust.
 Both must face the risk of mistakes and rejection, and surrender to these uncertainties rather than freeze beneath their weight.
-To follow with vitality is to listen deeply—not to more perfectly "obey" —but to interpret, to improvise, to answer invitation—to say “yes” in one's own voice.
+To follow with vitality is to listen deeply—not to more perfectly "obey"—but to interpret, to improvise, to answer invitation—to say “yes” in one's own voice.
 To lead well is also to be attuned, not only to the wider context, such as the rhythm and music, but to the subtle expressions of the follower—sensing when to guide or yield.
 True partnership then, is a continuous dialogue, choosing to co-create together, moment by moment.

 Maybe this: social partner dancing reveals the hidden truth of relationships—that we are constantly shifting roles underneath the labels of